Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 A healthy diet and exercise help avoid many of the issues that can occur with the Shiba Inu.
 However, they can be prone to have hereditary diseases and need to be checked for eye, hip, and knee problems as they get older.

-3. The Shiba Inu Breed is Very Intelligent
+3. The Shiba Inu Breed Is A Smart Breed

 There is intelligence that can be observed as soon as you look into the eyes of a Shiba Inu.
 They’re easy to train in the sense that it gets what you’re trying to make it do.